Data Quality Metric Library

 Consequence of Poor Quality Data

-Affects judgement on economics of intended investment (i.e. NPV analysis) and understanding of network performance (Condition vs levels of renewals vs levels of maintenance activity).
+Pavement and surfacing maintenance activity data affect judgement on economics of intended investment (i.e. NPV analysis) and understanding of network performance (Condition vs levels of renewals vs levels of maintenance activity), thus a lack of this maintenance data can lead to misinformed decision-making.

-Incorrect reporting of maintenance activity level in the ONRC Cost Efficiency Performance Measure.
+Lack of maintenance activity recording will also result in incorrect reporting of maintenance activity levels in the ONRC and ONF Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric